njoc-croix/FuzConvSteganalysis_softwareX/README.md

 N. J. De La Croix and T. Ahmad, “Toward secret data location via fuzzy logic and convolutional neural network,” Egyptian Informatics Journal, vol. 24, no. 3, p.
 100385, Sep.
 2023, doi: 10.1016/j.eij.2023.05.010.

-Folders in this project (in the main folder)
+Folders in this project:

 	Matlab_codes:

 	This folder contains two files with one entitled: “My_WOW_main_function.m”.
 The file includes the codes for data embedding with WOW (steganographic algorithm).
 The second file is entitled: “WOWupdate.m” which is a main function to run the data embedding.
-	Python_codes: This folder contains five subfolders, namely, sample_dataset_in_pixels, numpy_files, SRM_Filters, main_file, and Best_trained_model.

-	Sample_dataset_in_pixels:
+	sampledatasetimagepixels:

-The sample dataset folder contains two main subfolders for sample innocent pixels padded, and sample altered pixels padded to work with the model.
-It is worth noting that each of the subfolders of the sample_dataset contains three subfolders namely, train, test, and valid folders for pixels for training, testing, and validating respectively.
-The images used in experiment have been got from BOSSBase 1.
-01 .
+The sample dataset folder contains 33 image pixels ttwo main subfolders for sample innocent pixels padded, and sample altered pixels padded to work with the model.
+It is worth noting that the images used in experiment have been got from BOSSBase 1.
+01 (http://agents.fel.cvut.cz/boss/index.php?mode=VIEW&tmpl=materials).

-	Nump_files:
+	Numpy_files:

 This folder contains six files in .numpy extension which encompass the sample datasets with their respective labels for training, testing, and validation.